joelhagvall/tor-onion-site-scraper/README.md

 3. **Check Output**

     - Upon completion, the scraper will generate a CSV file containing titles and descriptions from the specified category, along with a directory name based on the category.
+Repeat this step for all categories that you want to scrape.

+4. **Merge CSVs**
+    - Given all CSV-files created, execute the `mergeCsv.py` file and a `merged_data.csv` will be created that is now the final dataset.

+5. **Plotting**
+   - Located in the `visual` folder, edit the `visualBarKeywordFreq.py` script and paste relevant keywords.
+Execute the script and the bar plot will show.
+The `visualPieKeywordFreq.py` works similar but returns a pie chart instead.

 ## Contributing